 Goods and services are classified into different classes which are guided by the Nice Classification (pursuant to an international treaty).
 It is best to consult with your intellectual property lawyer regarding this matter and other details that have to be spelled out in the application form.

-The government fee for a trademark application in one (1) class for small entities (assets less than 100 million pesos) is One Thousand Eighty Pesos (P1,080.00).
+The government fee for a trademark application in one (1) class is Two Thousand Five Hundred Ninety-Two Pesos (P2,592.00).
 If there are many classes, you just multiply the amount to the number of classes.
-If the trademark has color, then an additional Two Hundred Fifty Pesos (P250.00) must be paid for each class.
+If the trademark has color, then an additional Six Hundred Pesos (P600.00) must be paid for each class.
 It must also be remembered that an additional one percent (1%) is assessed as legal research fund for the government fees paid to the IPO.

 After the application has been filed, the IPO will conduct a trademark search to determine if there are similar marks.
 Thereafter, it will be assigned to a Trademark Examiner who will check the application and signify his objections or comments in the form of Registrability Reports.
 One should not disregard these reports because failure to respond to these reports within two (2) months from its mailing date will result in the abandonment of the application.

 If the Trademark Examiner does not have any objections to the application or if the objections were properly traversed, a Notice of Allowance will be issued by the IPO.
-The government fee for publication and issuance is Two Thousand One Hundred Twenty-One Pesos (P2,121.00) for small entities.
+The government fee for publication and issuance is Three Thousand One Hundred Fifty-One and 60/100 Pesos (P3,151.60).
 Again, the Notice of Allowance should not be ignored because if the fees are not paid within two (2) months from mailing date, then the application is also considered as abandoned.